 The goods are:

 - Mis-described, misspelt or have incorrect information on them,

 - Too heavy or too light for the given goods description, or

 - Emitting an unusual odour.

-There may also be circumstances in which ACBPS is authorised by law to disclose your personal information to other government agencies under section 16 of the Customs Administration Act 1985 (Cth) (CA Act).
-The disclosure of your personal information as authorised by law will only occur in limited circumstances that comply with section 16 of the Customs Administration Act (Cth).
-In such circumstances the Privacy Act 1988 (Cth) and the Information Privacy Principles are applicable and will be complied with.
+Sometimes, we may also need to share your personal information with other Government agencies under section 15 of the Customs Administration Act 1985.
+Under such circumstances the Privacy Act 1988 (Cth) and the Information Privacy Principles are applicable and will be complied with.

-The confidentiality of your personal information is of paramount importance to us.
-If you have any concerns about being identified as providing information to the Customs Watch program, please consider making your referral to Customs Watch anonymously.
+If you have any concerns about being identified as providing information to Customs Watch, please consider making your referral anonymously.